blaire101/Sentiment-Analysis-Project/README.md

 # Sentiment Analysis Project

-This test is to verify NLP project capacity.

-## 1. Test Description
+## Test Description

 This task is a traditional NLP task: Text Classification for Sentiment Analysis.
-The interviewee should show his/her ability to

 - process raw data to extract features.
 - build one or more model (e.g. Logistic Regression, Decision Tree, Neural Network) to train on such data set
 - test trained model on some evaluation metric (e.g. Precision, Recall, AUC)

-Any tools or libraries can be used to finish this task.

 ## 2. Development Environment